About us:

 Our unit doesn't maintain a physical location.
 We come together for events and our yearly business meeting.
 We prefer to discuss business at events or our annual meeting, but because of distance and individual obligations it's not always possible to bring all the membership together at once.
 To keep our activities synched and our members abreast of goings-on, we rely on modern technology.

-When necessary, we have email discussions and sometimes vote electronically on particular issues.
+When necessary, we have email discussions, Zoom calls, and sometimes vote electronically on particular issues.
 Depending on the topic, business is led by corporate and/or field leaders and discussions are open to all members.

 We also designate, for each event, a member to take charge of unit planning and logistics.
 This member sends out an email "Roll Call" in advance of the event to determine who will attend, and is responsible to coordinate logistics and submit registration fees.